What is AESC?

 Platte Basin Timelapse

-Two AESC faculty members, Michael Farrell and Michael Forsberg, use the power of photography and storytelling to show the Platte River Basin in motion.
+AESC faculty member, Michael Forsberg, uses the power of photography and storytelling to show the Platte River Basin in motion.
 The Platte Basin Timelapse project follows the Platte River Basin through the lenses of time-lapse cameras placed along the river’s 900 miles.

-Professors Farrell and Forsberg teach Digital Imaging and Storytelling in Agriculture and Natural Resources.View the Project
+Professor Forsberg teaches Digital Imaging and Storytelling in Agriculture and Natural Resources.View the Project"Follow the Water" Documentary

 Strategic Discussions for Nebraska is a publication produced with the assistance of students enrolled in ALEC 480, the capstone course for AESC students.
 Students interview UNL faculty researchers, then write stories for the publication based on those interviews.